Department of Molecular Microbiology and Immunology

 Biotechnology Internship

-(Subject to availability.)
-The internship (Practicum in Biotechnology BIO 7563) will require prior arrangement with biotechnology-based companies and approval of the Graduate Advisor of Record.
-May be repeated for credit, but no more than 9 hours will be approved and applied toward program of study.
-Students may not take an internship if they select the thesis option.
+Subject to availability.
+The Internship in Biotechnology (MMI 6623) will require prior arrangement with biotechnology-based companies and approval of the Graduate Advisor of Record.
+May be repeated for credit, but no more than 9 hours will be approved and applied toward the program of study.
+Students may not take an internship if they select the Thesis Option.

 Thesis Option